Daayiee Abdullah: Pro-LGBT activism

 He began being called Imam after performing ceremonies for people who were considered pariahs in their community due to illnesses or the gender or religion of the person they wished to marry.
 For example, Abdullah has performed Janazah for gay Muslims who have died from AIDS-related complications.

-Abdullah also performs same-sex marriages for men and women and counseling for all couples—heterosexual and homosexual.
+Abdullah also performed same-sex marriages for men and women and counseling for all couples—heterosexual and homosexual.
 He has also married religiously differing couples who are from the Abrahamic faith.
-Because the Abrahamic faiths are sister religions, and because the Qu'ran says that Abrahamic believers can interact with other Abrahamic believers, Abdullah believes that it is plausible to marry between Abrahamic religions.
+Because the Abrahamic faiths are sister religions, and because the Qu'ran says that Abrahamic believers can interact with other Abrahamic believers, Abdullah believed that it is plausible to marry between Abrahamic religions.
 In 2015, Abdullah reported having officiated 65 marriages.

 Since 2000, Abdullah has provided specialized counseling services for Muslims from a wide spectrum of Muslim religious and cultural backgrounds.

-Abdullah was Director of LGBT Outreach at Muslims for Progressive Values from 2010 until 2014 and remains on the advisory board of Muslims for Progressive Values.
-He also holds a position in Oslo, Norway at Skeiv Verden ("Gay World").
+Abdullah was Director of LGBT Outreach at Muslims for Progressive Values from 2010 until 2014 and remained on the advisory board of Muslims for Progressive Values.
+He also held a position in Oslo, Norway at Skeiv Verden ("Gay World").

 Abdullah was a board member of the round table of the Al-Fatiha Foundation for several years.
 From 2011 to 2012, he served as part of the Queer Muslim Working Group, which evolved into the Muslim Alliance for Sexual and Gender Diversity in 2013.
 Abdullah also has served on the planning team for the LGBT Muslim Retreat since 2011.

 Masjid Nur Al-Isslaah

-Abdullah created an LGBT-friendly masjid in Washington D.C in 2011, called Masjid Nur Al-Isslaah (English: "Mosque for Enlightenment and Reformation" or "Light of Reform Mosque"), of which he is the imam and religious director.
+Abdullah created an LGBT-friendly masjid in Washington D.C in 2011, called Masjid Nur Al-Isslaah (English: "Mosque for Enlightenment and Reformation" or "Light of Reform Mosque"), of which he was the imam and religious director.
 The mosque was initially hosted by a public library in D.C., with a plan to raise funds to create a purpose-built mosque of their own.